comp431fa21/HW1/README.md

 # HW1

+** Please let the TAs know on Piazza if something is unclear or amiss in this repo! **

 ## Developing in Python
 If you are new to Python, do not despair!
 Picking up a new programming language is not as hard as the first time.
 Be sure to look for some tutorials online.
 [Python's official website](https://wiki.python.org/moin/BeginnersGuide/NonProgrammers) has lots of links to good resources under the "Interactive Courses" header.